Covid 19 coronavirus: Subway worker 'harassed' woman customer after getting details for contact tracing

 Subway said the employee will be suspended pending an investigation.

-They added that they will be implementing a digitised contact-tracing system, which will only be accessible should the government make a request to trace someone.
+They added that they will be implementing a digitised contact-tracing system, which will only be accessible should the Government make a request to trace someone.

 In a statement, a spokesperson said: "All Subway franchisees have received refresher training about their responsibility for management of personal information, following this complaint.